The fab four: LinkedIn, Snapchat, Instagram and Twitter updates make for an interesting week in the social space

 Calling all HR and recruitment companies: your LinkedIn marketing strategy just got interesting.
 This feature may make it easier for you to work with potential leads.

-Resume Assistant is a new integration from LinkedIn for Microsoft Word which helps you create a compelling CV for employers.
+LinkedIn’s Resume Assistant is a new integration for Microsoft Word which helps you create a compelling CV for employers.
 Pulling insights from millions of LinkedIn member profiles, from there, you can see tonnes of examples of how professionals in that role describe their work.
 It can also show you any new relevant opportunities based on your details.
 A pretty nice use of big data.

 2. Twitter increases its character count to 280